cbeck/ruby-tesseract-ocr/README.md

 On Debian you will need to install `libleptonica-dev` and `libtesseract-dev`.

+You might need to set `TESSDATA_PREFIX` environment variable or set `Tesseract.prefix` to the directory where language models are stored (e.g.
+`/usr/share/tesseract-ocr`)

 Examples
 --------
 Following are some examples that show the functionalities provided by